 April 27, 1937: Judy’s weekly appearance on the “Jack Oakie’s College” radio show on the CBS Radio Network.
-Judy sang “Swing High, Swing Low” and “Whispering.”
+Judy sang “Swing High, Swing Low” (which included a special intro probably written by Roger Edens) and “Whispering.”
 The show also featured Benny Goodman and his Orchestra (out of New York), Georgie Stoll and his Orchestra (in Los Angeles), Robert Wildhack (a comedian who specialized in a “sage of sneezes, snores and other physiological phenomena), and the comedy team of Al Shaw and Sam Lee.

 No audio is known to exist from this broadcast but a typed transcript of the entire show is available here (PDF).

 April 27, 1939: This article not only repeated the studio fabricated story of how Judy marched onto the MGM lot and announced she wanted a contract but included a recipe for pineapple-loganberry ade that was attributed to her.
 The “young guests” in the photo with Judy are actually her sisters Suzanne and Virginia.
 Even though the recipe most likely wasn’t Judy’s, and she probably never even saw it, it looks quite tasty.
 Click on the image to see the larger, readable version.